dcreemer/dotfiles-old/README.md

 repository into ```$HOME/.dotfiles/base```, and then execute commands to create symlinks for the various dotfiles and commands.

-This bootstrap process will possibly then be repeated for other named repositories, as specified in the ```go.sh``` script.
-By default I have set them to "private" and "work" environments, each with further environment customizations.
-In addition to installing symlinks, a platform-specific ```pre-install.sh``` and ```post-install.sh``` hook scripts will be executed if found.
+This bootstrap process can then be repeated for other named repositories, as specified as arguments to the ```go.sh``` script.
+By default "private" and "work" respositories are configured in the script, each with further customizations.
+In addition to connecting symlinks and installing packages, platform-specific ```pre-install.sh``` and ```post-install.sh``` hook scripts will be executed if found.

 Executing: